somnambulist-tech/laravel-doctrine-tenancy/README.md

         ];
     }

-The auth.tenant / auth.tenant.type are optional in multi-site, but should likely be included.
+The auth.tenant / auth.tenant.type are optional in multi-site, and should only be included if you are using multi-account tenancy.

 Again: ensure that the previous RouteServiceProvider in config/app.php has been removed.